-While exploring newer additions seeking new construction, having a knowledgeable agent with you can be the difference between a good home buying experience and a bad one. will help you navigate the myriad of new homes today to locate one that's right for you.
+While exploring newer neighborhoods hunting new construction, having an experienced Realtor on your team can be the difference between a good home buying experience and a bad one. is here to help you navigate the myriad of new homes today to find one that's a match for your family.

-In cases where a builder won't budge, ask for assistance in other areas.
-Ask for them to pay a share of the closing costs, or extra amenities, like an allowance for window treatments, a garage door opener, a fence or landscaping, or an extended home warranty.
+In cases where a builder won't budge, try getting a break with other aspects of the transaction.
+Ask for help with the closing costs, or more amenities, like an allowance for window treatments, a garage door opener, a sprinkler system or landscaping, or an extended home warranty.
 Or take the contrary route.
 If a home is nearing completion, you can often save money by passing on suggested upgrades from the builder and installing things yourself.